Supervisor/superlance/docs/httpok.rst

 .. cmdoption:: -c <http_status_code>, --code=<http_status_code>

-   Specify the expected HTTP status code for the configured URL.
+   Specify a comma-separated list of expected HTTP status codes for the configured URL.

-   If this status code is not the status code provided by the response, :command:`httpok` will attempt to restart child processes which are in the ``RUNNING`` state, and specified by ``-p`` or ``-a``.
+   If any of these status codes match the status code provided by the response, :command:`httpok` will attempt to restart child processes which are in the ``RUNNING`` state, and specified by ``-p`` or ``-a``.

    Defaults to the string, "200".
+Can't be used in combination with -C.

+.. cmdoption:: -C <http_status_code>, --not-code=<http_status_code>

+   Specify a comma-separated list of unexpected HTTP status codes for the configured URL.

+   If any of these status codes match the status code provided by the response, :command:`httpok` will attempt to restart child processes which are in the ``RUNNING`` state, and specified by ``-p`` or ``-a``.

+   This can't be used in combination with -c.

 .. cmdoption:: -b <body_string>, --body=<body_string>